novoda/dojos/README.md

 # Running a dojo

 Find the module of the dojo you want to attempt.
 This will be a module under the root dir.
-Inside you will either find the  `default`  directory or a `Java` and `Swift` directory.
+Inside you will either find the  `default`  directory or a specific language directory.

 If you only find the  `default` directory, follow [these instructions](#Updating-a-dojo).
 Once the folder structure has been updated properly you can continue, make a copy of the default project of whichever language you want to run the kata with.